notEvil/ranger-ext/smith waterman/README.md

 # Why ?

-The Smith-Waterman algorithm is a great tool which allows fuzzy matching such that typos don't kill your search.
-It is meant to be a navigation device, not a filter or selection tool.
+The Smith-Waterman algorithm is a great tool for fuzzy string matching.
+Typos or gaps are nuisances, not show stoppers.
+This extension is meant to be a navigation device, not a filter or selection tool.

 # How to ?